RobinKwong/contemporarynarratives/_posts/2023-09-20-its-criminal-tron.md

 <!--more-->

 The hour-long performance depicted a day in the life of a newsroom, and featured vignettes that showed how stories can become sensationalized during the editorial process, as well as the pressures facing local journalists.
-In one scene, a nuanced interview with an Iraqi journalist refugee who recently relocated to Govanhill is summarised by a senior editor as "Refugee says Govanhill Crime Wave Worse than Iraq".
+In one scene, a nuanced interview with an Iraqi journalist refugee who recently relocated to Govanhill is summarised by a senior editor as: "Refugee says Govanhill Crime Wave Worse than Iraq".

 In another, a news meeting is turned into a gameshow where reporters compete to get their story onto the front page.
 The losing reporter is told to "retrain to get a job in cyber, or something".